hughobrien/psu-constitution/PSU-Constitution-2014-v2.md

 # Postgraduate Students’ Union University of Limerick Constitution
-#Cumann na nIarchéimithe Ollscoil Luimnigh Bunreacht
+# Cumann na nIarchéimithe Ollscoil Luimnigh Bunreacht

 ## Preamble

 We, the Postgraduate Students of the University of Limerick, do hereby adopt, enact and give to ourselves this Constitution, revoking all previous Constitutions for the Postgraduate Students' Union of the University of Limerick, and notwithstanding any provisions which shall be made for the Union by the Governing Authority of the University of Limerick.

-The Constitution derives its authority from the Postgraduate student body of the University of Limerick.
+The Constitution derives its authority from the Postgraduate Student Body of the University of Limerick.

 The articles of this constitution may be amended by Referendum or General Meeting.